-2) Information Technology (IT)
+Information Technology (IT)

-3) Digital literacy (DL)
+Digital literacy skills (DL)

 In 2015 and again in 2018, we achieved the NAACE (National Association of Advisors for Computers in Education) award for our provision of Computing & Technology at the school.

 Teachers also build in lessons throughout the year where they feel it is appropriate for the children in their class e.g. safety guidance on a new game or app that is being widely used in the class.
-Our E-Safety resources are adapted each year in line with digital interests of pupils in each class, evaluations of pupil e-safety questionnaires and advances in e-safety, making them more meaningful to pupils at that present time.
+Our Online Safety lessons and resources are adapted each year in line with digital interests of pupils in each class, evaluations of pupil online safety questionnaires and advances in technology and online safety, making them more meaningful to pupils at that present time.